begoat/embrace-algorithm/leetcode/src/learn/array-and-string/introduction-to-2d-array/spiral-matrix/index.md

 ### Process:
 - use a variable to record direction( (0,1,2,3) % 4 ) means four direction, selfAdd if exceed the boundary
 - use i,j to loop

+- after seeing hints of that problems by others, a more space saving method is maybe keep track of the row/col that have been scaned.

 ### Answer: